 Each year, keepers prepare Penguin Point for nesting season, adding long grasses for the Magellanic penguins to build their nests.
 Both parents take turns laying on the eggs to keep them warm, and switch off every few days.
 Each penguin parent has a bare patch on their lower abdomen that allows their body heat to help keep the eggs warm.

-If the incubation is successful, chicks could be hatched by mid-June.
+If the incubation is successful, chicks could be hatched by late-May to early June.
 It takes around 38-42 days for the eggs to hatch.

 Typically, the penguins have the same mate each nesting season.
 Males attract mates by “braying” like donkeys; when a female responds he walks around her in a circle patting her with his flippers.
 Mated pairs can be seen hitting bill tips together to bond.